micromatch/bash-glob/README.md

 * `returns` **{Array}**: Returns an array of files.

 ## Options

+The following options may be used with the main `glob` function or any other method:

 * `dotglob`: (or `dot`, for [node-glob](https://github.com/Crafity/node-glob) compatibility) Includes filenames beginning with a `.` (dot) in the results of pathname expansion.
 * `extglob`: Enable extended [pattern matching](http://wiki.bash-hackers.org/syntax/pattern) features.